Plus Size Interview Outfits

 Be careful with prints

 Large prints look OK on camera, but small prints look too busy.
 Stripes, checks, and herringbone look great in person, but TV cameras don't pick them up well.
 With a video interview, you could have the best camera available but you still have no control over other people's equipment or internet connection.
-As long as there's a chance that your interviewer will be talking to you via an outdated phone while their kids' online education is using up bandwidth, avoid prints entirely.
-They may be one distraction too many.
+Save the prints for in-person interviews.

 Subtle jewelry is best